barumau/pandunia/english/darse.md

 1. ye no saf kamar.
 2. un kop no hali.
 3. du waf no yem sup.
-4. ye no ha waf i mau. / ye ha no waf i no mau.
+4. ye no hava waf i mau. / ye hava no waf i no mau.
 5. xef yem ca ama no kafe.
-6. mama ha no waf ama du mau.
+6. mama hava no waf ama du mau.

 <!--